PhyGroup/T2T/README.md

 ## Datasets:

-We provide pre-extracted feature CSV files covering 20 applications across 5 application types, along with descriptions generated for each file using Qwen-VL-Max.
+We provide pre-extracted feature CSV files covering 20 applications across 5 application types, along with descriptions generated for each file using Qwen-VL-Max, resulting in a total of 20,000 samples.

 ## Training and Evaluation